chesterwizzle/Haikuverse/README.md

     *   `moderateStarComment` (HTTP, v2): Allows a star owner to approve or reject a pending comment.
     *   `reportAbuse` (HTTP, v2): Allows a star owner to report a comment, which blocks the commenter, deletes the comment, and creates a moderation ticket.
     *   `shareConstellation` (HTTP, v2): Receives a constellation ID and a list of recipient UIDs.
 Atomically creates a `constellationShare` notification document for each recipient using a batch write.
+    *   `getFollowingDetails` (HTTP, v2): Fetches a detailed list of poets a user is currently following, including their public profile data.
+    *   `searchPoetsByNickname` (HTTP, v2): Performs a privacy-first prefix search on public nicknames and returns matching poets, including their follow status relative to the requester.

 *   **Real-time Data Aggregation & Synchronization (Firestore Triggers):**
     * `updateLikeCount` (Firestore Trigger, v2): Aggregates likes from the `user_likes` subcollection and updates the `likeCount` on both the public `/published_stars` and private `/favorites` documents.
 Awards `star_likes` achievements.